Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 ## How-To

-1.- Go To VPC service > Your VPCs > Create VPC
+1. Go To VPC service > Your VPCs > Create VPC
-2.- Fill IPv4 CIDR block and tenancy and click on create.
+2. Fill IPv4 CIDR block and tenancy and click on create.

-(...) no subnets and internet gateways have been created at this moment (...) route table, network ACLs and security groups have been created.
+No subnets and internet gateways have been created at this moment.
+Route table, network ACLs and security groups have been created.
 Security groups can't span VPCs.

-3.- Go to Subnets -> Create subnet
+3. Go to Subnets -> Create subnet
-4.- Name it, select our VPC, the availability zone and the IPv4 CIDR block.
+4. Name it, select our VPC, the availability zone and the IPv4 CIDR block.
 Finally, click on create.

-(...) by default, no subnet has public IP.
+By default, no subnet has public IP.
 In order to do this, select the subnet and click on actions and make it auto apply public IP.
 Amazon always reserve 5 IP addresses with your subnets.

-5.- Go to Internet Gateways -> Create internet gateway 6.- Name it and click on create.
+5. Go to Internet Gateways -> Create internet gateway
+6. Name it and click on create.
-7.- Select it and with actions, attach the internet gateway to the VPC.
+7. Select it and with actions, attach the internet gateway to the VPC.
 (Only ONLY VPC can be attached to ONE internet gateway)

-(...) at the moment, all our VPC are public because our routes allow it.
+At the moment, all our VPC are public because our routes allow it.
 Let's fix this:

-8.- Go to Route Tables -> select our route table and select "Routes" 9.- Edit routes
+8. Go to Route Tables -> select our route table and select "Routes"
+9. Edit routes
-10.- Fill destination (any IP) with target internet gateway 11.- Go to Subnet Associations
+10. Fill destination (any IP) with target internet gateway
+11. Go to Subnet Associations
-12.- Edit subnet associations in order to select the subnet that needs to be public.
+12. Edit subnet associations in order to select the subnet that needs to be public.

-(...) now, we can't ssh-access to our private ec2 instance from our public subnet.
+Now, we can't ssh-access to our private ec2 instance from our public subnet.

-13.- Go to EC2 > Security Groups -> Create Security Group
+13. Go to EC2 > Security Groups -> Create Security Group
-14.- Select our VPC, type "All ICMP" (protocol ICMP) and the source the public subnet.
+14. Select our VPC, type "All ICMP" (protocol ICMP) and the source the public subnet.
-15.- Select our VPC, type "SSH" and the source the private subnet.
+15. Select our VPC, type "SSH" and the source the private subnet.
-16.- Change the security group of our ec2 instance.
+16. Change the security group of our ec2 instance.

 ## How to connect to our instances?